baraaAlosaily/reading-notes/class01.md

 ![ifram](./img/ifram.png)

 There are some characters that are used in and reserved by HTML code.
-(For example, the left and right angled brackets.)

 ![esc](./img/esc.png)